hack4impact-michigan/chapter-resources/constitution.md

 		3. Attend and be an active participant in the Projects Chair’s meetings.
 		4. Schedule and lead (at least) weekly meetings with their developer team.
 		5. Participate in the process of evaluating other PM and TLs throughout each semester.
 This process will be laid down by the Projects Chair at the beginning of each semester.
-		6. *Note:* Students in their last semester at Penn are not allowed to be a PM unless there is a shortage of members interested in taking on a PM role.
+		6. *Note:* Students in their last semester at Michigan are not allowed to be a PM unless there is a shortage of members interested in taking on a PM role.

 3. Additional Responsibilities for Technical Leads ("TLs")
 	1. In addition to the responsibilities of an active member, TLs have the following responsibilities: